Kartik114/Fitness-Exercise-App/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces.
-- Rapid API: Source of exercise data.
+- Rapid API: Source of exercise-data api and youtube api.
 - HTML & CSS: Structure and style of the app.
 - JavaScript: Programming language for app functionality.
-- YouTube API: Integration of YouTube videos.

 ## Contributing